neondatabase-labs/pgpi/README.md

 ### Security: connection to server

-`pgpi` has `--sslmode` and `--sslrootcert` options that work the same as `libpq`'s.
+`pgpi` has `--sslmode` and `--sslrootcert` options that work the same as those options to `libpq`.
 To secure the onward connection to a server with an SSL certificate signed by a public CA, specify `--sslrootcert=system`.

 ### Logging